firasouerghi/Compredict_challenge/README.md

 ```
 9. Expose the django app to the public using ingress

-* Install helm3 if it is not already installed
+* Install helm3 if it is not already installed (Optional)
 ```sh
 wget https://get.helm.sh/helm-v3.0.1-linux-amd64.tar.gz
 tar -zxvf helm-v3.0.1-linux-amd64.tar.gz